- How to Add Sound Effects to a Video for YouTube – Beginner’s Guide

 - How to Layer SFX to Create a Unique Audio Experience

-Got a video you want to show the world but want to add a few sound effects?
-In this guide you’ll learn how to import and add sounds to your videos – no experience required!
+Got a video you want to show the world but want to add a few sound effects for YouTube?
+Learn how to import and add sounds to your videos here

 Sound effects (SFX) are an effective way of quickly and easily making your videos more professional.
 By adding some atmospheric rain sounds to a moody scene in your short film, or some impact sounds to your YouTube title sequence, you can instantly grab your audience's attention and keep them engaged in your content.